- Politics and Social Issues

 Rise of Isolationism and the Virtual Age

-Many would argue that humanity still resides within the information age.
-However, I would argue that we've already begun to leave the information age and are now living in a transitional state into the next era.
-We have experienced a peak in the information; now with the Internet and smart phone technology information (as well as people through social media) are now only a few clicks or taps away.
-The technology that made the information age is now leading us to a paradigm shift towards isolationism, virtual reality, and ultimately transhumanism.
-Many might dub the next age of humanity as the "Virtual Age."
+Having not yet reached the apex, many people would argue that the world and humanity still exists within an era known as the information age.
+However, I would argue that ample evidence exists to support the notion that we've already begun to leave the information age.
+In fact, I believe that we are now living in a transitional state leading to the next great era of humanity.
+Indeed we have experienced a peak in the information; now with the Internet and smart phone technology information (as well as people through social media) are now only a few clicks or taps away.
+The technology that drove the creation of the information age is now leading us towards a paradigm shift to a new era of isolationism, virtual reality, and ultimately transhumanism.
+Many folks like myself have dubbed the coming age of humanity as the "Virtual Age."

 Imagine a future where we are always connected to a virtual world that is built on the foundation of the internet, social media, digital connections, and technology.
 This utopian world could eventually fulfill our every human desire.
-However, in this new world, we will never have to leave our homes (or perhaps even our room) and the physical reality that we live today will slowly fade from our lives.
-In fact, this idealistic fantasy is happening right before all of our very eyes.
+However, in this new world, we will never have to leave our homes or in some cases would never need or desire to leave the room where we were born.
+In this world, the physical reality that we live today will slowly fade from our lives and a virtual reality will begin to overtake the environment that fills our mind's eye.
+As far-fetched as this may sound, this idealistic fantasy is actually happening right before all of our very eyes in various places around the world.
+We are becoming increasingly isolated and more dependent on a virtual world.
+No longer can we easily define what it means to be human.

-As of right now, Facebook has claimed to have reached a milestone of 2 billion active users.
-That's more than 25% of the world's population.
+As of right now, Facebook has claimed to have reached the digital milestone of having more than 2 billion active users.
+That number of users can easily represent more than 25% of the world's population.
 With very little marketing, getting that many people to use a product is almost unheard of - this is especially true when you consider the fact that roughly 98% of the world population earns an annual salary less than the US Federal minimum wage (Global Rich List, Kurt, 2017).
-This is mostly certainly an amazing feat.
+This is mostly certainly an amazing feat that could have only been accomplished at the outset of the information age.

-The bottom line is that the more time we spend in the virtual world then the less time we spend in the real world - there's only 24hrs in a day.
+The bottom line is that as we increase the amount of time that we spend in the virtual world it leads to a proportional loss of time spent in the real world.
 Therefore, increasing technological advancement is leading to isolationism.
 One of the ironies of technological change is that to get away from the progressive nature of society you have to become an isolationist yourself!
 Committing yourself to not becoming part of society dooms you to be an outsider.
 So it seems that there is no way away from the isolationistic future.

 After the pleasures and benefits of virtual reality become too great for people to resist there will come a day when we will question the need for a physical body.
-Why hold on to the physical world when 99% of time you find yourself within a virtual one.
+Why hold on to the physical world when 99.9% of the time you find yourself within a virtual one.
 And besides, who likes to eat real food anyways?
 It's messy and requires too much work!
 At this point technology will have advanced far enough to allow us to actually place our minds permanently in a virtual world.
 No longer will we be bound by the physical laws of our world.
-We also won't have those pesky bodies to hold us back either.
+We also won't have those pesky bodies to hold us back either; we will be able to transcend the boundaries of humanity by living out an existence in a fantasy world made up of ones and zeroes.

 Will this be the end of humanity as we know it?
 The idea of transferring your mind to the virtual world brings up so many questions.
-Are there laws inside of the virtual world?
+What kind of laws exist inside of the virtual world?
 Who gets to decide those laws?
 Who will remain in the physical world to maintain the hardware that supports the virtual world?
 Can you die or can you commit murder in the virtual world?
 What if the power goes out?
-Why about hackers and computer viruses?
+What about hackers and computer viruses?
+Many books can and have been written attempting to answer these kinds of questions.

 Of course my predictions of transhumanism are just speculation however these views are shared by many.
-We know that we are becoming increasingly isolated and it's also a fact that the virtual world (and virtual reality) is fast becoming the way of society.
-What happens after that is anyone's guess.
-No matter what happens, there will come a time in everyone's life where they will need to make a choice about which life they want to live - a tangible physical one filled with all that life has to offer or a virtual utopian world that exists only as ones and zereos on an array of servers located around the world.
+We know that we are becoming increasingly isolated and it's also a fact that the virtual world (and virtual reality) is fast becoming the new way of society.
+What happens after the shift towards virtual anthropogenesis is anyone's guess.
+No matter what happens, there will come a time in everyone's life where they will need to make a choice about which life they want to live - a tangible and physical one filled with all of the things that true real life has to offer or a virtual life within a fantasy utopian world that exists only as information and data.

 References and Resources